danking/hail-cloud-docs/how-to-cloud-with-hail.md

 number of partitions and cores the job will finish in half as much time *for the same cost*.
 In practice, there is a slight increase in cost when using many more cores.
-Generally, the increase in cost is worth the enhanced productivity of you, the analyst because your time is very expensive!
+Generally, the increase in cost is worth the enhanced productivity of you, the analyst, because your time is very expensive!